Nishi-Tomioka Station

 Nishi-Tomioka Station (西富岡駅, Nishi-Tomioka-eki) is a passenger railway station in the city of Tomioka, Gunma, Japan, operated by the private railway operator Jōshin Dentetsu.

 Lines

 Nishi-Tomioka Station is a station on the Jōshin Line and is 21.0 kilometers from the terminus of the line at Takasaki.

 Station layout

 The station consists of one side platform serving traffic in both directions.

-Adjacent stations

 History

 Nishi-Tomioka Station opened on 15 October 1937 as Byōinmae Station (病院前駅, Byōinmae-eki).
 Operations were suspended from 1 September 1951 to 15 January 1953, when the station reopened under its present name.
 The current station building was completed in 1968.